tneisinger/frontend-nanodegree-feedreader/README.md

 ### Specs

-This feature has four specs that test it.
+The Entry Count feature has four specs that test it.
 The first two are in the Entry Count test suite.
-These two specs check that the `entry-count` element is in the DOM, and that it is empty when the app first loads.
+These two specs check that the `entry-count` element is actually in the DOM, and that it is empty when the app first loads.

 The final two specs for this feature are divided between the Initial Entries test suite and the New Feed Selection test suite.
 Both of these specs check